celineramirez/Go_Currency_Converter/README.md

 # Go_Currency_Converter

-This is a currency converter in Golang that retrieves data rate values from an API: https://currencyfreaks.com/<br>
+This is a currency converter in Golang that retrieves currency rate values from an API: https://currencyfreaks.com/<br>
 The charmbracelet/huh Terminal User Interface (TUI) framework is implemented for displaying the menu options for the currency converter: https://github.com/charmbracelet/huh<br>

 Upon running the program, the user is prompted to input the currency they will be converting from:<br>